mlewis7127/qldbguide/content/docs/introduction/getting-started.md

   * There is a maximum of 5 indexes per table
   * Query performance is only improved when you use an equality predicate e.g. fieldName = XYZ

-> **NOTE**: There is no current way to create a table or index through the AWS CLI or CloudFormation

-There is no current way to create a table or index through the AWS CLI or CloudFormation.
-The simplest way is to create tables and indexes through the AWS Console.
-With this option, you click on `Query editor` and then select a ledger.
+In the console, you click on `Query editor` and then select a ledger.
 You can then execute the relevant PartiQL statement.

 The PartiQL to create a table is: